MyTooliT/Dashboard/C-RIO Dashboard en.md

 {0-100%} Setpoint for feed rate

-This parameter is used in the modes “Stability 2 Level” and “Direct  output”.
-This value defines the override applied to the machine tool  control system, the moment the ICOtronic system activates the feed rate  adaption of the machine.
+This parameter is used in the modes "Stop", “Stability reduction”, “Stability 2 Level” and “Direct  output”.
+In “Stability 2 Level” and “Direct output” this value defines the override applied to the machine tool  control system, the moment the ICOtronic system activates the feed rate  adaption of the machine.
+In "Stability reduction" this value defines the minimal feed rate override, which is sent to the machine by the ICOtronic system.
+The reduction cannot fall below this value.
 ### Spindle override

 {0-100%} Setpoint for spindle speed

-This parameter is used in “Stability 2 Level” and “Direct output”.
-This value defines the override applied to the machine tool control  system, the moment the ICOtronic system activates the spindle speed  reduction of the machine.
+This parameter is used in  "Stop", “Stability reduction”, “Stability 2 Level” and “Direct output”.
+In “Stability 2 Level” and “Direct output” this value defines the override applied to the machine tool control  system, the moment the ICOtronic system activates the spindle speed reduction of the machine.

-### Feed override min

-{0-100%} Setpoint for minimum feed rate

-This parameter is used in the “Stability reduction” mode.
-This value  defines the minimal feed rate override, which is sent to the machine by  the ICOtronic system.
+In "Stability reduction" this value defines the minimal feed rate override, which is sent to the machine by the ICOtronic system.
 The reduction cannot fall below this value.

 ### Feed reduction factor